 The Reorganization can occur only if the holders of the shares of Glacier Common Stock approve the transaction.
 In accordance with Glacier's Certificate of Incorporation and the Delaware General Corporation Law ("DGCL"), approval of the Reorganization requires the affirmative vote of the holders of a majority of the issued and outstanding shares of Glacier Common Stock.
 However, due to certain technical deficiencies relating to the Stock Split, the Glacier Board intends to proceed with the Reorganization only if the Reorganization is approved by the affirmative vote of the holders of two-thirds of the issued and outstanding shares of Glacier Common Stock.
+Proxies that are voted against the Reorganization will not be voted for adjournment in order to allow additional time to solicit votes to approve the Reorganization.

 In the event Glacier's shareholders do not approve the Reorganization, the Merger Agreement may be terminated by the Glacier Board.
 Glacier applied for and received a waiver from the FRB whereby the FRB approved proceeding with the Reorganization and waived all requirements for the filing of a formal application.

 Certain conditions must be satisfied or events must occur before the parties will be obligated to complete the Reorganization.
 Each party's obligations under the Merger Agreement are conditioned on satisfaction by the other parties of their conditions.
 Some of these conditions are as follows: (a) any obligations to be performed prior to the Effective Time by either party under the Merger Agreement have been performed in all material respects; (b) each party's stockholders have approved the Reorganization; and (c) all required regulatory or third-party consents or approvals have been received.
 Either Glacier or GB may waive any of the other party's conditions, except those that are required by law (such as receipt of regulatory and stockholder approval.
+If the condition to receive a legal opinion relating to the tax consequences of the Reorganization is waived, an amended Prospectus/Proxy Statement will be circulated to Glacier's shareholders.